LibreTexts/widget-testing/README.md

 Repo for cataloging the behavior of widgets in Thebe, Libretexts, and on JupyterHub.
 Reference to [this issue](https://github.com/LibreTexts/metalc/issues/136#issue-575899944).

 This repository is built to be [repo2docker compatible](https://repo2docker.readthedocs.io/en/latest/config_files.html).
 That means you can build it on https://binder.libretexts.org/ by specifying `LibreTexts/widget-testing` in the repository section and choosing whichever git branch you would like.
-Make sure that the `environment.yml` file in this directory reflects the one you want to build, and make sure you dont change the file name.
+Make sure that the `environment.yml` file in this directory reflects the one you want to build, don't change the file name, and that the contents of the file contains no `name: ` section at the top.
 You can find other conda-environment `.yml` files in the `conda-environments` directory.

 This repository was migrated over from the now archived [sandertyu/widgetstuffs](https://github.com/sandertyu/widgetstuffs) repository.